-Easy Salted Caramel Milkshake Shots
+Salted Caramel Milkshake Shots Recipe

 salted caramel ice cream cake shots recipe

-Instead, I LIVE for salted caramel milkshake shots.
-I mean, can you even go wrong when you combine cupcakes, ice cream, caramel, and a dash of salt?
-No, I think not!
+Can you even go wrong when you combine cupcakes, ice cream, caramel, and a dash of salt?
+No, we think not!
+Health nuts everywhere will roll over in their graves about this one.

-You can make easily make these as cocktails or a virgin drink recipe.
 Not only is serving them in shot glasses VERY cute.
 But it’s also an easy way to limit the amount of sugar the littles are getting if you’re making virgin milkshake shots.

 salted caramel ice cream cake shots recipe

-• Caramel sauce
+Caramel sauce

 Salted Caramel Ice Cream Cake Shots recipe

-Easy Recipe | How To Make Salted Caramel Milkshake Shots
+How to Make Salted Caramel Milkshake Shots

-Add a dab of caramel to each glass.
+3 — Pour a dab of caramel to each glass.

 Salted Caramel Ice Cream Cake Shots with pink striped straws